Guy-Meiri/FruitBasket/README.md

 Bonus features implemented: we finish the game not only if there were 100 attempts but also if 1500 milliseconds passed

 ### To run the game
-- Use the FruitBasketGame.jar file located in out/artifacts/FruitBasketGame and run the following command: java -jar FruitBasketGame.jar.
+- Use the FruitBasketGame.jar file located in out/artifacts/FruitBasketGAME_jar and run the following command: java -jar FruitBasketGAME.jar.
 - Another options is to build the project yourself using the source files from this repo.

 ## Main classes and their roles: